 How to Determine Its Type?

 Although all abstracts serve the same goal, they all can be either informative or descriptive, and you need to determine yours.
-Informative abstracts are longer and involve technical research, while descriptive abstracts are perfect for short papers (they explain your research methods and goals whole leaving out its results).
+Informative abstracts are longer and involve technical research and editing, while descriptive abstracts are perfect for short papers (they explain your research methods and goals whole leaving out its results).

 The basic information you include is the same.
 The main difference is that only informative abstracts include research results and they’re much longer than the descriptive type.
 Some courses require critical abstracts.
 It serves the same purposes as other types, but it should relate the work you discuss to research or critique its methods and design.